evgenyneu/ios-core-location-battery-meter/README.md

-# Measuring power consumption of getting location updates in the background on iOS
+# Measuring power consumption of location services on iOS

-This is a demo iOS app that can help to measure power consumption of core location updates in different modes.
+This is a demo iOS app that can help to measure power consumption of getting location updates in the background.

 Here is how I use it: